nham/wabbo/drafts/2015-04-28-computer_networks_ch2.md

  - there is a text section containing the message to be transmitted
  - also there are sentinels for start header, start text, end text.
  - after the end of frame sentinel there is a CRC section, Cyclic Redundancy Check
- - one complication is having to escape any occurrences of "frame end" sentinel in the text portion.
+ - one complication is having to escape any occurrences of "frame end" sentinel (ETX?) in the text portion.

 character stuffing is inserting extra characters (escapes in the case above) into the data portion of the frame.